Skip to Content

 Key Differences between ISO and ISO/SAA Crime Forms

-Exhibit 3 Differences Between ISO and ISO/SAA Crime Forms
+Differences between ISO and ISO/SAA Crime Forms

-Organization and Structure.
+• Organization and structure.
 The ISO program is structured to require fewer forms and endorsements than the ISO/SAA program.
 For example, the ISO program offers 7 popular crime coverages in a single form, whereas the ISO/SAA program consists of 19 separate coverage forms.
 Also, the coverages themselves are grouped differently in the two programs.
 For example, the "outside the premises" insuring agreement in the ISO forms provides coverage comparable to that provided under Section 2 (but not Section 1) of three different ISO/SAA forms.

-Employee Theft versus Employee Dishonesty Coverage.
+• Employee theft versus employee dishonesty coverage.
 The ISO program offers "employee theft" coverage rather than the "employee dishonesty" coverage of the ISO/SAA program.
 The ISO forms omit the requirement in the ISO/SAA forms that dishonest acts must be committed with the "manifest intent" of causing the insured to suffer a loss.

-ERISA Compliance.
+• ERISA compliance.
 The ISO forms include all the provisions necessary to insure employee benefit plans in compliance with ERISA simply by naming the plans as insureds; there is no need for an endorsement.
 Under the ISO/SAA program, an ERISA compliance endorsement must be added to the policy to achieve the same result.

-Clients' Property.
+• Clients' property.
 The ISO forms exclude property of a client while at the client's premises, unless coverage is added by endorsement.
 The ISO/SAA forms cover clients' property unless coverage is excluded by endorsement.

-Termination of Extended Period to Discover Loss.
+• Termination of extended period to discover loss.
 The extended period to discover loss in the all the ISO forms expires on the inception of replacement insurance, regardless of whether the replacement insurance covers loss sustained prior to its effective date.
 In the ISO/SAA program, this provision applies only to discovery coverage, and the extended discovery period terminates on the inception of similar insurance that covers the loss in whole or in part.

-Inventory Shortage Exclusion.
+• Inventory shortage exclusion.
 The inventory shortage exclusion that applies to employee theft coverage under the ISO program allows the insured to offer inventory information to support the amount of a loss if the insured establishes that a loss has occurred without reliance on this information.

-Trading and Warehouse Receipts Coverage.
+• Trading and warehouse receipts coverage.
 The ISO forms exclude loss from trading and warehouse receipts, unless coverage is added by endorsement.
 The ISO/SAA forms provide coverage for loss from trading and warehouse receipts unless coverage is excluded by endorsement.

-Replacement Cost Coverage.
+• Replacement cost coverage.
 The ISO forms value covered property other than money and securities at replacement cost, with no deduction for depreciation.
 Under the ISO/SAA forms, valuation of covered property other than money and securities is at its actual cash value.

-Leased Property.
+• Leased property.
 The ISO forms specifically extend coverage to leased property.
 The ISO/SAA forms do not mention leased property, although they specify that coverage applies to property owned or held by the insured or for which the insured is legally liable.

-Automatic Coverage for Mergers and Acquisitions.
+• Automatic coverage for mergers and acquisitions.
 The ISO forms for commercial entities grant 90 days' automatic coverage with respect to employees or premises acquired in an acquisition or merger, compared with 60 days of automatic coverage in the ISO/SAA forms.

-Requirement To Report All Losses.
+• Requirement to report all losses.
 The ISO forms omit the requirement found in the deductible provision in the ISO/SAA employee dishonesty forms that the insured report all losses, including those under the deductible.

-Coverage Territory.
+• Coverage territory.
 In the ISO forms the coverage territory for most coverages is the United States, its territories and possessions, Puerto Rico, and Canada (except that, in the government crime forms, Canada is not included).
-In the ISO/SAA forms, the coverage territory for most coverages is the United States, U.S. Virgin Islands, Puerto Rico, the Canal Zone, and Canada.
+In the ISO/SAA forms, the coverage territory for most coverages is the United States, US Virgin Islands, Puerto Rico, the Canal Zone, and Canada.

-Limited Liability Company Members and Managers.
+• Limited liability company members and managers.
 The ISO forms address the status of limited liability company members and managers in various provisions throughout the forms.
 The ISO/SAA forms do not.

 Conclusion